 Existing price protections

-We have provided price protection for 5 million vulnerable consumers, following our extension in February 2018 of the prepayment safeguard tariff to cover 1 million vulnerable consumers in receipt of the Warm Home Discount.
+We have provided temporary price protection for 5 million vulnerable consumers, following our extension in February 2018 of the prepayment safeguard tariff to cover 1 million vulnerable consumers in receipt of the Warm Home Discount.
 You can find further information at:

 If you have questions, please contact us at Retailpriceregulation@ofgem.gov.uk